10 Tips – Practice Gratitude to Improve Your Life

 Remember that gratitude isn’t a blindly optimistic approach in which the bad things in life are whitewashed or ignored.
 It’s also not comparing what you have to what others do or don’t have.
 It’s more a matter of how and where we put our focus and attention.

 Pain and injustice exist in this world, but when we focus on the fact that life is truly a gift and a miracle, we gain a feeling of well-being no matter the circumstances.

 Gratitude balances us and gives us hope.

-There are many things to be grateful for: colorful autumn leaves, legs that work, friends who listen and really hear, chocolate, fresh eggs, warm jackets, tomatoes, the ability to read, roses, our health, butterflies.
+There are many things to be grateful for: colorful autumn leaves, legs that work, friends who listen and really hear, chocolate, fresh eggs, warm jackets, tomatoes, the ability to read, roses, our health, and butterflies.